 view, it was not end-tidal CO2.
 The average initial CO2 values were about

 2.4-2.5% (in both groups).
 In 3 years, after breathing retraining, the

 about 60 people had about 5.5% CO2 (more than double for CO2).
 This CO2 increase is

 increase the CP from about 5 to 60 seconds.
 This seems like the real Buteyko

-Experience of my breathing students with CP, CO2, and Buteyko claims
+Experience of our breathing students with CP, CO2, and Buteyko claims

-Each of my students with morning CP 60+ had and has 4-5 hours of natural sleep (without any sleep restrictions), a craving/joy of physical exercise, an ability to exercise at maximum intensity with nose breathing only (mouth breathing during exercise does not provide any benefits or advantages at this health state), naturaly desire to eat raw food, natural aversion to coffee, chocolate, and many other effects.
+Each of our students with morning CP 60+ had and has 4-5 hours of natural sleep (without any sleep restrictions), a craving/joy of physical exercise, an ability to exercise at maximum intensity with nose breathing only (mouth breathing during exercise does not provide any benefits or advantages at this health state), natural desire to eat raw food, natural aversion to coffee, chocolate, and many other effects.

 Real reasons behind such claims